sebastian-stubenvoll/another-inkscape-shortcut-manager/README.md

 When saving and inserting objects or styles, [choose](https://github.com/chipsenkbeil/choose/tree/master) is invoked.
 The styles and objects are saved under `~/.config/inkscape/styles` and `~/.config/inkscape/objects` respectively.

+If you're running into issues implementing a version of this check out [issue #1](https://github.com/sebastian-stubenvoll/another-inkscape-shortcut-manager/issues/1).
+It contains a brief description of some problems I ran into and how I solved them.
+Maybe it'll help :)

 ![example_gif](https://github.com/sebastian-stubenvoll/another-inkscape-shortcut-manager/blob/main/example.gif)